feijoes/dokkan_eza_bot/README.md

 1. Connect your Android device to your computer and enable USB debugging.
 2. Launch the Dokkan Battle app on your Android device.
 3. Open a terminal or command prompt in the project directory.
-4. Run the script with: `python eza_farming_bot.py`
+4. Run the script with: `python main.py`
-5. Follow the on-screen instructions to set up the bot (e.g., selecting your device, adjusting settings, etc.).
-6. Sit back and let the bot automate the EZA farming process for you.
+5. Sit back and let the bot automate the EZA farming process for you.

 ## Disclaimer